 What is the course like?

 Cohorts meet for an hour each week via Zoom.
 The environment is relaxed and collaborative but focused.
-Each session begins with review, followed by a bit of lecture and ends with a close reading through the assigned text (e.g. John 1:1-3).
-The instructor asks questions (sometimes in Greek and Hebrew) and guides grammatical analysis, referencing a teaching grammar as needed.
-Students are expected to complete the pre-work prior to each class so the focus can be on real texts from the Bible from the beginning.
-Between meetups, students are encouraged to stay connected on our Slack channel and to take advantage of our reading groups on Zoom.
+Each session begins with a short chat in either Greek or Hebrew, followed by review and a bit of lecture.
+It ends with a close reading of a biblical text (e.g. John 1:1-3).
+Throughout, the instructor asks questions (often in Greek and Hebrew) and guides grammatical analysis, referencing a teaching grammar as needed.
+Students are expected to complete the pre-work prior to each session so the focus can be on real texts from the Bible from the beginning.
+Between meetups, students are encouraged to stay connected on our Slack channel and to take advantage of our reading workshops and exegesis labs.

 An hour?
 Is that enough?

 Of course not!
 Your cohort sessions are a concentrated time to lay the foundation for the work you’ll do throughout the week.
-Our Reading Groups improve on the cohort meeting by offering extended time to work with other students (and instructors).
-Reading Groups are led by an instructor or BibLing affiliate and usually meet weekly for up to two hours via Zoom.
-They are complimentary to our students.
-Guests are welcome to join a reading group at $10 per session.
+Our Reading Workshops and Exegesis Labs improve on the cohort meeting by offering extended time to work with other students (and instructors).
+These opportunities are led by an instructor or Bibling affiliate and usually meet once monthly for up to two hours via Zoom.

-If you’re in a cohort and want some private help, hourly lessons are also pro-rated at 50% off (17.50).
+If you’re in a cohort and want some private help, hourly lessons are also pro-rated.

 What commitment do you expect?

 Learning any language requires discipline and diligence.
 The good news is that we have no deadlines or grades.
 We can accommodate students at any pace.
-Outside cohort meetings, we expect students to complete pre-work (usually some reading from a teaching grammar) and spend at least thirty to forty-five minutes of personal review each day (needs differ with each student).
-Of course, we highly recommend our reading groups too!
+Outside cohort meetings, we expect students to complete pre-work (usually some reading from biblical texts and a teaching grammar) and to strive to complete at least an hour of personal study and review each day (needs differ with each student, and this time can be formatted and allotted throughout different periods in the day).

 What is scheduling like?